koen-47/COLUMBUS/notebooks/README.md

 All model downloads and results will be stored under the [model downloads](./model_downloads) and [model results](./model_results) folders, respectively.

-**NOTE:** make sure you have installed all required packages for your conda environment (see the [installation](../README.md) instructions) and that these Jupyter notebooks can see your environment.
+**NOTE:** make sure you have installed all required packages for the conda environment beforehand (see the [installation](../README.md) instructions) and that the notebooks have the environment activated while running.